 After the initial intake session, our regular session rates vary based on the education and credentials of our therapists.
-Our intern rates are $60/hour while our psychologist rates are $150/hour.
+Our intern rates are $65/hour while our LPC rates are $130/hour.
 There are options in between as well.
 The rate you will pay is determined during or after the initial consultation.
 Payment is due at time of service.

 Do you take insurance?

 We do not directly bill insurance but if you wish to use your insurance, we can provide receipts for you submit to your insurance provider for reimbursement.
 Please check with your insurance carrier to make sure you have out-of-network benefits.

 Also, we are not a Medicaid approved facility and thus are unable to see clients who are on Medicaid regardless of whether they are self paying or using Medicaid benefits.